 Term Definition client A computer without a license file of its own but connected through the network to a computer with the license information.
 The client receives a license token from the computer where the license management software is installed. consolidated network A type of network installation where the Thermo-Calc software and a Thermo-Calc licensing software are installed on a single server computer.
 This allows all computers in the network to access both the software and a license on the server via a client installation. distributed network A type of network installation where the Thermo-Calc software is installed on one server computer in a network and the Thermo-Calc licensing software is installed on a different computer.
-After a thin client installation, all computers in the network can access both the software and the network license key via the server. host ID The MAC address on the computer that a license is locked to. license file The file (called Iservrc ) that contains all the purchased license keys.
+After a thin client installation, all computers in the network can access both the software and the network license key via the server. host ID The MAC address on the computer that a license is locked to. legacy TC-Toolbox for MATLAB® The old version of the TC-Toolbox for MATLAB® SDK, which is replaced by TC-Toolbox.
+This API is supported until Thermo-Calc version 2023a. license file The file (called lservrc ) that contains all the purchased license keys.
 It is issued by Thermo-Calc Software, usually by email. license key The information contained in the license file that represents the products purchased and which is then authorised for installation. license management software (see Sentinel RMS License Software) The Thermo-Calc license management software.
-When working in Windows it is called License Manager (full name is Sentinel RMS License Manager by SafeNet) and on Linux it is called License Server (full name is Sentinel License Sever by Safenet). license server The use of the term license server (lower case letters) is reserved for use for scripts and option files (for example, in an "Unattended Network Client Installations" on page 63).
+When working in Windows it is called License Manager (full name is Sentinel RMS License Manager by SafeNet) and on Linux it is called License Server (full name is Sentinel License Sever by Safenet). license server The use of the term license server (lower case letters) is reserved for use for scripts and option files (for example, in an "Unattended Network Client Installations" on page 61).
 For the purposes of the step-by-step instructions it is not used to refer to the type of network installation that runs the license management program.
 See Sentinel RMS Software below.
 Network License (NWL) The license type used with the licensing software.
 The NWL can only be used on one specific computer that hosts the licensing software.
 This restricts license usage to a certain subnet or subnets.
 The software may be used on the number of sites you have paid for and by the number of persons you have paid for on any number of network connected computers Sentinel RMS License Software The Thermo-Calc license management software that supplies the client computers in your network with license tokens when it runs the Thermo-Calc software.
 This is available for both Windows (called the License Manager) and Linux (called the License Server, but not to be confused with license server in lower case letters reserved for scripts).